steadybit/extension-kubernetes/advice/image_pull_policy/action_needed_summary.md

-When ${target.k8s.deployment} will be redeployed, Kubernetes will possibly not update the container image.
-This may result in running different versions of ${target.k8s.deployment}.
+When ${target.steadybit.label} will be redeployed, Kubernetes will possibly not update the container image.
+This may result in running different versions of ${target.steadybit.label}.

 #### Kube-Score
 Grade: ${target.k8s.kube-score.container-image-pull-policy.grade}